shubhamgupta1798/softwaretools/README.md

 # softwaretools
-class assignment for creation of our own website frontend
+class assignment for creation of our own website frontend and backend using HTML ,PHP,JAVASCRIPT,CSS